Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

       - ( inventory_hostname in groups['webservers'] and "item.uid|string|first == '2'" )
       - ( inventory_hostname in groups['database'] and "item.uid|string|first == '3'" )
 ```

+## Task 7: Scheduled Tasks

+Create a playbook `/home/automation/plays/regular_tasks.yml` that runs on servers in the `proxy host group` and does the following:

+- A root crontab record is created that runs every hour.
+- The cron job appends the file /var/log/time.log with the output from the date command.